Dimi123456789/WorldEditPrivate/SE202425/Milestone1/UserStory2.md

 # User story 2
 ## Author(s)
-Add author(s) here
+Dimitrios Schoinas
 ## Reviewer(s)
-Add reviewer(s) here
+João Rivera e Gonçalo Cascais
 # User story
-As a ...
-I want to ... so that ...
+As a player I want a way to apply visual weather effects, such as rain, snow, and drought, to specific areas of the building.
+These effects would simulate the impact of weather on the blocks, altering their appearance to reflect wet, frozen or weathered conditions so that I can create a visually immersive experience.